Personalised Therapeutics‘What is pharmacogenetics and personalised medicine?’

 - Psychiatry: patients with a therapy resistant depression, referred to LUMC for electroconvulsive therapy tested for CYP2D6 and CYP2C19;

-Pharmacogenomic research will be extended to existing and novel drugs in oncology and rheumatology with a focus on colorectal, renal cell and breast cancer and methotrexate and TNF inhibitors respectively.
-Whole exome and genome sequencing will be added to current candidate gene and array based genome wide approaches.
-Moreover, novel systems pharmacology approaches including population pharmacokinetics, pharmacodynamics, pharmacometrics and pharmacogenomics will be used to optimize treatment of the patient by personalizing the dose and drug selection.
+Our pharmacogenomic research will be extended to existing and novel drugs in oncology with a focus on colorectal, renal cell and breast cancer.
+Whole exome and genome sequencing using the newest technologies (such as PACBIO) will be added to current candidate gene and array based genome wide approaches.
+Moreover, novel systems pharmacology approaches including population pharmacokinetics, pharmacodynamics, pharmacometrics will be used to expand our understanding of the pharmacology of these drugs and to optimize treatment of the patient by personalizing the dose and drug selection.
+Indeed, we believe that successful implementation of personalized therapeutics could considerably decrease the incidence of adverse drug reactions.
+Implementation of pharmacogenomics testing will move from reactive testing for single gene-drug pairs to preemptive panel based.
+Recently we have expanded our current research-themes with 3 highly innovative explorative research projects: a. phenoconversion in pharmacotherapy; b. computational modelling of growth and clone evolution in heterogeneous tumors; and c. individualised anti-tumor treatment by drug repositioning.

 Cohesion within LUMC